Linear evolution equations in scales of Banach spaces: The spatial logistic model in the continuum

 with inverse given by $(K^{-1}F)(\eta) = \sum_{\xi \subset \eta}(-1)^{|\eta \backslash \xi|}F(\xi)$.
 For a Borel probability measure $\mu$ on $\Gamma$ the correlation function $k_{\mu}:\Gamma_0 \longrightarrow \R_+$ is uniquely determined by

 where $\lambda$ denotes the Lebesgue-Poisson measure on $\Gamma_0$ defined by the relation

-Note that such correlation function does not need to exists, it is necessary and sufficient that $\mu$ has locally finite moments and is locally absolutely continuous with respect to the Poisson measure on $\Gamma$, see \cite{KK02}.
+Note that such correlation function does not need to exist.
+However, it is necessary and sufficient that $\mu$ has locally finite moments and is locally absolutely continuous with respect to the Poisson measure on $\Gamma$, see \cite{KK02} and the references therein.

 Let us explain how \eqref{BBGKY} can be derived from the Fokker-Planck equation, see \cite{FKO07} for additional details.
 Take $\mu$ such that it has correlation function $k_{\mu}$ and let $G \in B_{bs}(\Gamma_0)$.
-Then, at least formally, one obtains
+Then, at least formally, one obtains for $\widehat{L} := K^{-1}LK$ the relation